 5- The Relationship Tax

-Terminating an underperforming referral is far more complex than offboarding an external hire.
-It introduces political friction, strains the relationship with the internal sponsor, and can damage team morale if the person is perceived as protected by their internal connections.
-The costs are not only operational; they affect the organization as a whole.
+Terminating an underperforming referral is much more complex than offboarding an external hire.
+It can introduce political friction and strain the relationship with the internal sponsor.
+If the person is perceived as being protected by their connections, it may negatively impact team morale.
+The costs extend beyond just operational issues; they impact the entire organization.

 How to Hire Internal Referrals the Right Way

-To reduce the hidden risks of internal referrals, your hiring process should treat all candidates equally, regardless of their source.
-Applying the same high standards to internal referrals and external candidates ensures that every hire is the best available instead of just the most convenient.
+To reduce the hidden risks of internal referrals, your hiring process should compare them to the broader market and be subject to the same structured, rigorous interview process you would use for an external hire.
+Applying the same high standards to internal referrals and external candidates ensures that every hire is the best available, not just the most convenient.

 Step 1: The Pre-Interview Scorecard

-Before you speak to a single candidate, whether internal or external, you must define exactly what success looks like in writing.
+Before you speak to a single candidate, internal or external, define exactly what success looks like in writing.

-• Identify 5–7 weighted competencies essential for the role
+• Identify 5–7 weighted competencies essential for the role, both functional and behavioral

 • Set a minimum threshold score for each

-• Secure the scorecard with all stakeholders before any interviewing begins
+• Get agreement on the scorecard and question set with all stakeholders before any interviewing begins

-Locking these criteria in advance removes the single greatest source of referral bias: the tendency to rewrite the role around the person rather than evaluate the person against the role.
+Locking these criteria in advance eliminates the biggest source of referral bias: the tendency to reduce the role’s objectives and expectations to fit the person instead of assessing the person against the role.

 Step 2: Same Hiring Process, Every Time